Welcome Back, Kotter: Vincent "Vinnie" Barbarino

-The character, Vinnie Barbarino is a cocky Italian-American, the "unofficial official" leader and resident heartthrob of the Sweathogs.
+Vinnie Barbarino is a cocky Italian-American, the "unofficial official" leader and resident heartthrob of the Sweathogs.
 He has a need to be the center of attention, as seen when he admits to making it rain in the school gymnasium.
-In the two-episode "Follow the Leader", Barbarino quits the Sweathogs and drops out of school in anger when Freddy Washington is chosen as the "leader" of the group, though he returns as leader at the finish of the story.
+In the two-episode "Follow the Leader", Barbarino quits the Sweathogs and drops out of school in anger when Freddy Washington is chosen as the "leader" of the group, though he returns as leader at the conclusion of the episode.
 Barbarino's prowess with women is sometimes a source of envy and more often, amusement among his classmates.
-On occasion, he breaks out in a song about his last name sung to the tune of "Barbara Ann".
+On occasion, he breaks out in a song about his last name sung to the tune of the Beach Boys song "Barbara Ann".
 He was the first of the Sweathogs to move out on his own, when he got a job as a hospital orderly.
 In the first episode of the series' fourth season, he has a girlfriend, Sally.
-Vinnie is Catholic (often describing his mother as a saint), and, as shown in "I'm Having Their Baby", is a Star Trek fan.
-Little is known about Vinnie's home life, other than that his parents argue a lot ("Follow the Leader (Part 2)") and take turns beating him when in a mutual rage.
-His mother's name is Margie ("The Great Debate"), whom he describes in the pilot episode as “holy” and he shares a bed with his brother.
-The episode "Don't Come Up And See Me Sometime" implies that Vinnie is the older of the two.
-The character is seen less frequently in season 4, appearing in only 10 of the first 15 episodes of the season, before leaving the series entirely.
+Vinnie is Catholic and often describes his mother Margie as a saint.
+He is a Star Trek fan.
+Little is known about Vinnie's home life, other than that his parents frequently argue and take turns beating him when in a mutual rage.
+He shares a bed with his younger brother.
+The character is seen less frequently in season 4, appearing in only 10 of the first 15 episodes of the season; he then exits the series entirely.